bcit-ci/CodeIgniter/tests/README.md

 This is the preliminary CodeIgniter testing documentation.
-It will cover both internal as well as external APIs and the reasoning behind their implemenation, where appropriate.
+It will cover both internal as well as external APIs and the reasoning behind their implementation, where appropriate.
 As with all CodeIgniter documentation, this file should maintain a mostly human readable format to facilitate clean api design. [see http://arrenbrecht.ch/testing/]